 How often do you ask others to refer your business?
 How often do you refer someone else’s business?
 I put the endless referral method into practice late last year.
-My goal was to at least refer one freelancer, consultant, or business owner each day.
+My goal was to refer at least one freelancer, consultant, or business owner each day.
 Giving them endless referrals to help grow their business.
 Think of practicing cold calls.
 In my new eBook, I speak about cultivating a network that will help you in this area.
-It’s not about who you know, it’s all about who knows you and will vouch for you.
-By creating a solid network you can do that.
+It’s not about who you know; it’s all about who knows you and will vouch for you.
+By creating a solid network, you can do that.

 Tweet About Your Service

 True networking has gotten really murky, with people caring only if someone can immediately do something for their business.
-One of the things I note to all of my clients is, to be very strategic with their networking.
+One of the things I note to all of my clients is to be very strategic with their networking.
 If you’re a fitness consultant going to a fitness enthusiast networking event, you’re most likely not going to reap the benefits of landing new clientele.
 You will stretch and meet a new audience in another industry.
 Great places for you would be health insurance, tech, finance, or networking with like-minded professionals in your field.

 Continuing with the fitness consultant example, everyone in a tech networking event is a possible client.
-Especially if, you curate 3 to 5 different elevator pitches to share with people about your business.
-Most people in the finance world are very time constrained.
-However, if you can pitch them on, ways to eat healthy on the go and full workouts in 15 minutes, more will appeal to their importance of time.
+Especially if you curate 3 to 5 different elevator pitches to share with people about your business.
+Most people in the finance world are very time-constrained.
+However, if you can pitch them on ways to eat healthy on the go and full workouts in 15 minutes, more will appeal to their importance of time.